acnelexh/Applied-CV-G11/readme.md

 ```
 ./bin/train.sh
 ```
 The train.sh file contains all the necessary arguments and training parameter options needed to configure and execute the model's training process.
+To begin training the model, simply configure the desired parameters within the train.sh file and execute the script.
+This will initiate the training process, and the model will be optimized according to the specified configuration.